Individuals wishing to join a Roundtable and be added to our mailing list please click here.

 Emerging Network Roundtables provide spaces for relationship-building, information exchange, and sparking of new collaborations between practitioners.
 Participation is open to Network signatories.
 Roundtable themes are generated by Members who are welcome to propose new roundtables or working groups to the Steering Committee.
-To date, the Sentinel Site Network Roundtable is the only group that has established regular meetings, while others listed below are in their formative stages.

 Climate-Biodiversity Sentinel Site Network Roundtable

 The vision of a statewide “Sentinel Site” network is to provide a consistent and continuous coupled climate-biodiversity monitoring framework for the diverse ecosystems of California.
 This system would leverage existing long-term data sets and fill gaps in our understanding of climate and ecosystem change over time.
 Tracking standardized climate and biodiversity indicators across the state through a public-private partnership network of sentinel sites will provide an empirical basis for acquisition and stewardship priorities, an early warning system for biodiversity at risk, and metrics to measure restoration successes.
 The goal of this Roundtable is to inventory current and ongoing monitoring efforts, define gaps that should be filled, and advance a multi-party integrated monitoring system.
 Results will be shared to inform public and private decision-making and conservation action.

 Adina Merenlender, Don Hankins, & Mary Adelzadeh, Co-chairs